5 minutes with Victoria's #DiversityHeroes: John & Pauline Gandel

 Drawing on a personal understanding of anti-Semitism, John Gandel AO and Pauline Gandel’s have been passionately committed to programs that tackle racism, anti-Semitism, xenophobia and intolerance and promote cultural, religious and social cohesion.

-Leading one of Australia’s largest independent philanthropic funds, Gandel Philanthropy, John and Pauline Gandel have provided critical funds and other support to programs that aim to foster social harmony.
+Leading one of Australia’s largest independent philanthropic funds, Gandel Philanthropy, John and Pauline Gandel have provided critical finance and other support to programs that aim to foster social harmony.

 We spoke with these deserving award recipients about what drives them, what they’ve achieved and their vision for helping to build an inclusive community.